 If you’re mainly focused on video storage, you’re definitely in for a blast.

 pCloud comes with full support for high-definition video formats.
-So you won’t need to upload your favorite videos just to satisfy the storage standards.
+So you won’t need to upload your favorite videos in a lower resolution just to satisfy the storage standards.

 What is more, you can upload your files in any format.
 Of course, just make sure that you have a quick enough connection to ensure that your upload speed is fast enough.